Laragear/SubscriptionsDemo/README.md

 ## Requirements

-* Laravel 10 or later
+* Laravel 11 or later.

 ## Installation